egecansen/resume/README.md

 ## Open-Source Project Contributions

 - ***[Pickleib](https://github.com/Umutayb/Pickleib)***
-  - Improved documentation, property configurations, and scalability for future upgrades.
+  - Improved documentation, property configurations and scalability for future upgrades.
-  - Created a MongoDB database that includes methods and documentations of the Pickleib library.
+  - A MongoDB database was created containing methods and documentation of the Pickleib library.
   - Added chat support functionality.
-This feature uses OpenAI API and MongoDB Atlas API services along with the GPT-Utilities library.
-By seamlessly integrating chatGPT with MongoDB database, the chat support feature provides a dynamic and engaging environment for users.
-Allowing them to receive assistance and retrieve method information and usage examples from the Pickleib library.
+This feature leverages the OpenAI API and MongoDB Atlas API services along with the GPT utilities library.
+By seamlessly integrating chatGPT with the MongoDB database, the chat support feature provides a dynamic and engaging environment for users.
+This allows them to get support and retrieve method information and application examples from the Pickleib library.

 - ***[GPT-Utilities](https://github.com/Umutayb/GPT-Utilities)***
   - This library utilizes the OpenAI API service to provide inner GPT functionality for Java projects.